cjneely10/BioMetaDB/Example/README.md

         1. `-v/--view`  View only column names
         2. `-t/--table_name`    View only for given table
         3. `-a/--alias`     View only for given alias
-        4. `-q/--query`     Attach SQL query to summarize select records only
+        4. `-q/--query`     Attach SQL query to summarize select records only.
+Must be combined with `-t` or `-a` flags
 <pre><code>SUMMARIZE:      View summary of all tables in database
  Project root directory:        ModelOrganisms
  Name of database:              ModelOrganisms.db